Bayesian-Graphical-Modelling-Lab/bayesian-network-psychometrics-lab/content/authors/Thomas/_index.md

   - Affiliated Researchers & Past Members
 ---

-bio: After starting my career in a purely clinical setting, I decided to join the French network of Expert Centers in Psychiatry (established by the Fundamental Foundation) as a way to integrate my clinical practice into a framework of fundamental and applied research.
+ After starting my career in a purely clinical setting, I decided to join the French network of Expert Centers in Psychiatry (established by the Fundamental Foundation) as a way to integrate my clinical practice into a framework of fundamental and applied research.
 My interest in research also led me to pursue a PhD program, where I investigate the influence of biological, psychological, and clinical factors on cognition in psychiatric disorders.
 I explore these relationships using psychometric network models.